-I've found that there are a lot of flexibility that boosts productivity when using PostgreSQL JSON parameters as input and result.
+I've found that there is a lot of flexibility that boosts productivity when using PostgreSQL JSON parameters as input and result.

 Especially with new upcoming support with PostgreSQL

-Here are benefits and reasons why would you want to build application like that:
+Here are the benefits and reasons why would you want to build an application like that:

 A lot has changed since SQL-92.

 Modern SQL language is turing complete calculus engine.
-It is only ever successful programming language of forth generation with elements of fifth generation.
+It is only ever a successful programming language of fourth-generation with elements of the fifth generation.

 So it makes very much sense to use Modern SQL, such as PostgreSQL implementation for your entire application backend logic.

-SQL is also a declarative langanugue that abstracts (or hides) hardware and as well algorithms from the user (or programmer in this case).
+SQL is also a declarative language that abstracts (or hides) hardware and as well as algorithms from the user (or programmer in this case).

 That means that we program with SQL by telling the machine WHAT to do - not HOW to do what we want.
-Machine will figure out HOW for us (in most cases).
+The machine will figure out HOW for us (in most cases).
 All we have to do, ideally, as programmers developers - is to declare the results we want.

-To be able to achieve such advanced and high concept - SQL needs to abstract or hide unimportant details from the programmer, such as: entire hardware, operating system and algorithms.
-So there is no processors, there is no memory, there are no file systems and files whatsoever, there are no processes, no threads and of course locks.
+To be able to achieve such advanced and high concept - SQL needs to abstract or hide unimportant details from the programmer, such as entire hardware, operating system, and algorithms.
+So there are no processors, there is no memory, there are no file systems and files whatsoever, there are no processes, no threads and of course locks.
 Also, there no data structures dictionaries, hash tables, linked lists, no nothing.
-Only thing what is actually left is - your data and your business logic.
+The only thing that is actually left is - your data and your business logic.

-SQL lets you focus on what your really need, on your data and your business logic.
+SQL lets you focus on what you really need, on your data, and your business logic.

-I suggest stronlgy watching tech talk How Modern SQL Databases Come up with Algorithms that You Would Have Never Dreamed Of by Lukas Eder
+I suggest strongly watching tech talk How Modern SQL Databases Come up with Algorithms that You Would Have Never Dreamed Of by Lukas Eder

-Productivity can give you serious competitive advantage on market.
+Productivity can give you a serious competitive advantage on the market.

 Maintainability and changeability are two attributes that are somewhat interchangeable.